tylert/yummy-scripts/bread/two_hour_bread.rst

 * 4 cups flour (or as needed)
 * melted butter to coat top when baked

-Disolve yeast and sugar in the arm water (stand for 5 mins).
+Disolve yeast and sugar in the warm water (stand for 5 mins).

 Add butter, salt and 3 cups of flour.